notnullgames/pakemon_web_ui/README.md

 sudo bettercap -eval 'https-ui enable'
 ```

-On my ddevice, I made my `/lib/systemd/system/bettercap.service` look like this, to auto-start it:
+On my device, I made my `/lib/systemd/system/bettercap.service` look like this, to auto-start it:

 ```service
 [Unit]